Screwworm fly

 Alert

-Screwworm fly infestation is a notifiable disease.
+Screwworm fly infestation is a reportable disease.

-Screwworm fly (SWF) is an exotic insect that preys on warm-blooded animals, including humans.
+Screwworm fly is an exotic insect that preys on warm-blooded animals, including humans.
 It is not found in Australia but is present in Papua New Guinea and Indonesia.
 It is considered the most serious exotic pest threatening Australia's livestock industries.

 Cause